jakeoddi/Stock-Price-Forecasting/README.md

 ![Target Variables](./images/target_vars.png)

 As shown in the barplot above, there are relatively equivalent amounts of positive and negative cases, but high imbalance when compared to the neither case.
 As a result, I will use F1-Score as my evaluation metric.

+Unlike for classification, the target variable for my time series analysis does not need to be engineered.
+It is simply the closing price of each day I want to forecast into the future.

 #### Moving Averages